-

 ```

-## Visualizing data with ggplot
+## Visualizing with ggplot

 - `ggplot` is plotting package that is included inside `tidyverse` package